 - Chill dough balls at least 30 minutes - several hours.

-- Bake on parchment paper lined LIGHT coloured baking sheet for 9-10 minutes.
-Cookies will look slightly under baked when you remove them.
+- Bake on parchment paper lined LIGHT coloured baking sheet for 9-10 minutes at 350 degrees F. Cookies will look slightly under baked when you remove them.
 Let cookies cool 1 minutes on pan before moving to a cooling rack.

 From my kitchen to yours, enjoy!